 So many people are scared to use Pinterest.
 They think that it is not the platform for them.
 They do not see how it will do any good to pin content.
 You can learn more about mastering Pinterest by investing in Pinning Perfection.
-You’ll get strategies, tricks, and learn how to analyze what works and does not on your account.
+You’ll get strategies, tricks and learn how to analyze what works and does not on your account.

 The thing to remember is that Pinterest is a search engine.
-People use this to search for posts on ranges of topics.
+People use this to search for posts on a range of topics.
 While some are looking for crafts or holiday decor, others want money tips or even travel ideas.
 Pinterest allows anyone to share anything – no matter the content.

 HOW TO USE PINTEREST

 Once you have your account set up, it is time to get busy pinning!
 There are three ways to add your pins to Pinterest.
 The method does not matter as much as getting the right image and description added to your boards.